Technology will have a bigger impact than Brexit and will change the highways market structure

 One of the most striking reactions was the speed at which the survey group expected electric or other new-fuel vehicles to become mainstream.
 A whopping 87% of respondents expected fossil fuel vehicles to give way to electric or other alternatives over the next five to 10 years, with delivery vehicles leading the way.

 But fewer were expecting autonomous vehicles to be making such a big impact, despite all of the noise around them.
-67% thought the concept was currently hyped up, 22% could see potential for only delivery vehicles becoming autonomous in the next 10 years, and just 11% thought that autonomous vehicles would be in use by the general public within 10 years.
+67% thought the concept was currently hyped up, 22% could see the potential for only delivery vehicles becoming autonomous in the next 10 years, and just 11% thought that autonomous vehicles would be in use by the general public within 10 years.

-58% of respondents believe that technology impacts will be felt first by ordinary drivers through the application of digital technology at road network level, and it is hard to argue that Smart Motorways will not make an impact on the driving public once fully rolled out.
+58% of respondents believe that technology impacts will be felt first by ordinary drivers through the application of digital technology at the road network level, and it is hard to argue that Smart Motorways will not make an impact on the driving public once fully rolled out.

 Rebalancing the sector – an appetite for change